aws-samples/amazon-sagemaker-advanced-monitoring-and-reporting/README.md

 * Clone this repo to local workspace.
 Copy `.env.sample` file to `.env`, and update monitoring account ID and region to the corresponding values.
 If you are using AWS Organizations, you can set the management account ID in `.env` file.
 The management account ID will be used later when deploying the workload account infra.

 * Deploy the CDK monitoring-account-infra-stack.
+  * Duplicate `cdk.context.json.sample` in `monitoring-account-infra` folder and rename to `cdk.context.json`
   * (If AWS Organizations is in use) Obtain the AWS Organizations path where the SageMaker workload accounts are located.
-Example: "o-1a2b3c4d5e/r-saaa/ou-saaa-1a2b3c4d/*"
-  * Duplicate `cdk.context.json.sample` in `monitoring-account-infra` folder and rename to `cdk.context.json`
-  * Update the "org-path-to-allow" attribute in the `cdk.context.json` to the value obtained from previous step
+Example: "o-1a2b3c4d5e/r-saaa/ou-saaa-1a2b3c4d/*".
+Update the `org-path-to-allow` attribute in the `cdk.context.json` to the value obtained from previous step
+  * (If AWS Organizations is not used) Update the `accounts-to-allow` attribute to include a list of workload accounts ID that you would like to enable monitoring for.
   * Run make target
     ```
     make deploy-monitoring-account-infra